If you run an online store or eCommerce business, you are likely aware that two key things are necessary to succeed – traffic, and conversions.

 According to Forbes, websites with a blog on average have 434% more indexed pages than those who don’t.

-Of course, blog posts are great bait for backlinks too, and with backlinks being the foundation of SEO in 2019, this is something you should be paying attention to.
+Of course, blog posts are great bait for backlinks too, and with backlinks still being the foundation of SEO in 2023, this is something you should be paying attention to.

 Content Marketing Infographics

 Many people online have short attention spans or prefer their information in a visual format.

 Infographics help with this and make statistics, trends and concepts easier to understand for the average person, while also attracting the attention and making users more likely to spend time on a page.

 They can be simple or complex depending on the information they are trying to convey, but need to be clear, easy to read and attractive to the eye above all else.

 Infographics also work well with blog posts, breaking up the text and summarising certain points that are being made.

 They can also be an excellent magnet for backlinks, and if you manage to create one of the best infographics online for a specific topic, you can expect other content marketers to begin sharing and linking to it when discussing the same topic, increasing your ranking and standing as an authority in that particular topic or niche.